Nightmare

 Dreaming About Workplace Anxiety: Meaning, Psychology & Symbolism

-Dreams of workplace anxiety often reflect stress and concerns related to professional life.
+Dreams of workplace anxiety often reflect underlying stress or unresolved tensions related to professional life.

 Written by: DreamMeaning Editorial Team